Saikat2203/Saikat2203/README.md

 - 👋 Hi, I’m Saikat
+-   I'm currently working at Nissan Digital as DevOps engineer.
+Being new to this field, I'm exploring and learning new ways.
 - 👀 I’m interested in ...
 Coding, travelling and exploring
 - 🌱 I’m currently learning ...
 Java and React
 - 💞️ I’m looking to collaborate on ...